readytensor/rt-datasets-text-classification/README.md

 #### Description

 This is a dataset of feedback on musical instruments sold on Amazon.
 Features include the review text, a summary of the review, and the overall rating (on a 1-5 integer scale).
 The task in this case is to correctly classify each sample using the review text and the summary into one of the five rating categories.
+The text field is created by concatenating the ‘summary’ and ‘reviewText’ fields in the original data.

 #### Dataset characteristics